DanielKond/Reddit-Relationship-Sentiment-Analysis/README.md

 Next steps would include gathering more data, being more careful with the regex and vader code, and segregating the data in order to avoid a possible Simpsons paradox.

+Note: this project has been improved upon in the Reddit-Advice repository